clandrew/demoII/README.md

 ## What is it?
 It is definitely a computer program.
 A program that runs on the computer.
 Specifically an Apple II computer.
 A bunch of ones and zeroes.
 You could think of it as a port of Crysis for the Apple II computer family.

+## Release
+Find here a binary file which can be copied to a compatible Apple II disk.
+The file suffix "#066000" is meant to indicate that it the Aux type file attribute should be kept as 0x066000 when copied to e.g., a ProDOS compatible environment with Ciderpress.
+Ciderpress understands these suffixes.

 ## Build
 This is assembled using Merlin Pro assembler version 2.43.
 The source is all in one file, T.GR.asm.
 For example, from the main screen, you